 Our Magic Valley NICU is rated level 3, offering complex care by the same group of neonatal doctors and nurse practitioners as our Boise NICU.
 These doctors and nurses are on site 24/7.
 Some infants with more serious or long-term illnesses, complex medical issues, or extreme prematurity will be transported to the Boise NICU for more specialized medical or surgical care.

 Our Meridian and Nampa NICUs are rated level 2, which means we care for infants with medical issues that are considered moderate, stable, or expected to resolve quickly.
 This may include IV feedings and infusions, tube feedings, or oxygen and noninvasive respiratory support.
 Our Meridian NICU cares for infants who are 8 weeks premature or less and our Nampa NICU cares for infants who are 6 weeks premature or less.
 The same neonatologists and neonatal nurse practitioners who staff our Boise NICU are on site or on call at Meridian and Nampa as well.

 Our Air St. Luke's maternal-child team transports babies to the Boise NICU from surrounding areas, and also transfers babies from Boise to the Magic Valley, Meridian and Nampa NICUs to bring them closer to home as their conditions improve.

-St. Luke's NICU Follow-up Clinic, held at the Children's Specialty Center in Boise, provides continued assessment for many NICU babies after they "graduate" from the unit.
+St. Luke's NICU Follow-up Clinic provides continued assessment for many NICU babies after they "graduate" from the unit.
 Clinic staff members evaluate children's growth and development, ensure their access to resources, and coach parents in recognizing and caring for growth or developmental concerns.

 Staff includes a behavior and development pediatric physician specialist, developmental specialist, neonatal nurses, social workers, pediatric physical and occupational therapists, speech and language specialists, and child psychologists.